MahidHI208/mhpy_scripts/READEven_or_Odd.md

-**Script to calculate whether a number is even or odd** *In this program, we check whether numbers are even or odd using randomly generated numbers/*
+**Script to calculate whether a number is even or odd** *In this program, we check whether numbers are even or odd using randomly generated numbers*
 __________________________________________________________________________________________________________________________________________________________________________________________________________________________________
 *First, we call the random library and generate a random number in the range 1 to 99*